Lesson Plan: Our Solar System

 - Name at least four planets in order from the Sun (e.g., Mercury, Venus, Earth, Mars).

-- Describe that planets orbit (move) around the Sun.
+- Describe how planets orbit (move) around the Sun.

 - Ask and answer questions about informational text (CCSS.ELA-RL.1.1).